 The Engman Fellowship Program aims to create a vibrant learning environment for students to explore cutting-edge research in the field of bioengineering.
 Several components come together to create this environment, including interdisciplinary projects, team-based learning, and an emphasis on mentoring at all levels.
 Every Engman Fellow has the opportunity to present their work at a professional meeting.
 This Program is made possible by Robert and Mary Jane Engman, who own Opto 22 in Temecula, Calif., and share our values for undergraduate education.

-Elizabeth J. Orwin ’95 Is an associate professor of engineering at Harvey Mudd College and director of the Engman Fellowship Program.
-Since receiving her Ph.D.
-In biomedical engineering from the University of Minnesota, professor Orwin has worked as a research scientist for Gel-Del Technologies, as an adjunct faculty member at the University of St. Thomas and as a teacher for the Science Museum of Minnesota.
+Elizabeth J. Orwin ’95 is James Howard Kindelberger Professor of Engineering and department chair at Harvey Mudd College and director of the Engman Fellowship Program.
+Since receiving her PhD in biomedical engineering from the University of Minnesota, Professor Orwin has worked as a research scientist for Gel-Del Technologies, as an adjunct faculty member at the University of St. Thomas and as a teacher for the Science Museum of Minnesota.
 Dr. Orwin’s main research focus is in the development of a tissue-engineered cornea.
 Dr. Orwin also runs several industry-sponsored research projects involving tissue engineering and wound healing in skin and neural models and is a consultant on novel vision therapies for Calhoun Vision and Refractec.